NVIDIA/bare-metal-manager-core/README.md

 Please see [The Book](https://nvmetal.gitlab-master-pages.nvidia.com/carbide/index.html) for more detail about roadmap & architecture.

-Discussion happens on #ngc-metal slack channel.
+Discussion happens on #swngc-forge-dev slack channel.

 ---